-The entrance skin dose is as the name suggest the measure of the radiation dose that is absorbed (mGy) by the skin as it reaches the patient.
+The entrance skin dose is the measure of the radiation dose that is absorbed (mGy) by the skin as it reaches the patient.
 Entrance skin dose is a directly measurable quantity, often, measured using thermoluminescent dosimeters (TLD) 1.
 Entrance skin dose is often a benchmark measurement used to assist in quality control and optimisation in radiography departments.

 They are used in plain radiography to set diagnostic reference levels, a reference level that establishes a benchmark for the optimisation in using medical radiation, ensuring departments adhere to the principles of radiation protection 2.

-At the time of writing this article (April, 2017) the following entrance skin dose recommendations for an adult of average size (70-80 kgs) in plain radiography exist set by the Australian Radiation Protection and Nuclear Safety Agency 3:
+At the time of writing this article (April, 2017) the following entrance skin dose recommendations for an adult of average size (70-80 kg) in plain radiography exist set by the Australian Radiation Protection and Nuclear Safety Agency 3:

-- skull AP/PA 3 mGy
+- skull AP/PA: 3 mGy

-- skull lateral 1.5 mGy
+- skull lateral: 1.5 mGy

-- chest PA 0.2 mGy
+- chest PA: 0.2 mGy

-- chest lateral 1.0 mGy
+- chest lateral: 1.0 mGy

-- thoracic spine AP 3.5 mGy
+- thoracic spine AP: 3.5 mGy

-- thoracic spine lateral 10 mGy
+- thoracic spine lateral: 10 mGy

-- lumbar spine AP 6 mGy
+- lumbar spine AP: 6 mGy

-- lumbar spine lateral 14 mGy
+- lumbar spine lateral: 14 mGy

-- lumbar spine spot 26 mGy
+- lumbar spine spot: 26 mGy

-- abdomen AP 6 mGy
+- abdomen AP: 6 mGy

-- pelvis AP 4 mGy
+- pelvis AP: 4 mGy

-Factors that contribute to an increase in entrance skin dose include body habitus (obese patients can have a dose increase reaching factors of 80) and poor radiographic positioning 4.
+Factors that contribute to an increase in entrance skin dose include body habitus (obese patients can have a dose increase reaching factors of 80) and poor radiographic positioning 3.

-- 2. ICRP, 1996.
+- 1. ICRP, 1996.
 Radiological Protection and Safety in Medicine.
 ICRP Publication 73.
 Ann.
 ICRP 26 (2).

-- 3. Australian Radiation Protection and Nuclear Safety Agency.
+- 2. Australian Radiation Protection and Nuclear Safety Agency.
 National Diagnostic Reference Level Fact Sheet.
 Miranda: Australian Government, 2017.

-- 4. Basic Physics of Digital Radiography/The Patient - Wikibooks, open books for an open world".
+- 3. Basic Physics of Digital Radiography/The Patient - Wikibooks, open books for an open world".
 En.wikibooks.org, 2017.
 [Link].